Why monitor Kubernetes?

 Get broad insight and act in time

 Monitor all Prometheus metrics, custom application metrics, K8s annotations, and logs from one pane.
-Multiple data collection options and comprehensive view of infrastructure, containers, and applications status are fundamental to keep services running without degradations or escalating issues that could lead to outages.
+Multiple data collection options and a comprehensive view of infrastructure, containers, and applications status are fundamental to keeping services running without degradations or escalating issues that could lead to outages.

 Optimize to be competitive at lower cost

-InfluxDB is a performant store for time series data both numeric and non-numeric.
-Avoiding the need for expensive hardware and storage, and also, to install and maintain multiple monitoring platforms.
-InfluxDB real-time stream analytics, highly efficient compression and compaction, allow data to be ingested and stored cost-effectively.
+InfluxDB is a performant store for time series data, both numeric and non-numeric.
+It avoids the need for expensive hardware and storage or to install and maintain multiple monitoring platforms.
+InfluxDB’s real-time stream analytics and highly efficient compression and compaction allow data to be ingested and stored cost-effectively.

 HA and Scalability